 What can you do?
 Educate your employees on the dangers and vulnerabilities so they can help keep your network secure.
 If they’re not familiar with the email sender, or they weren’t expecting a file or link from the particular sender, educate them to not open it.
 Delete it, or at least confirm the email’s validity before going further.
 What else?
 Make sure you have a quality spam/virus filter on your company’s email server, and keep the virus definition databases up to date.

-If you have any questions or concerns about this – or any other computer or network issues – please feel free to contact the Network Consulting team at Chortek.
+If you have any questions or concerns about this – or any other computer or network issues – please feel free to contact the Managed IT team at Chortek.
 We’re here to help!